ForgeRock/Meter-Auth-Tree-Node/README.md

 ![ScreenShot](./chrome-user-agent-metric.png)

+## Enabling JMX

+JMX access to AM metrics is disabled by default.
+To enable:

+* login to the AM console as AM administrator, and navigate to Configure > Global Services > Monitoring.
+* ensure "Monitoring Status" is enabled.
+* ensure "Monitoring RMI interface status" is enabled.

+You can use tools such as jconsole (included in the Java JDK /bin directory) to connect to AM via JMX.

 ## To Build

 The code in this repository has binary dependencies that live in the ForgeRock maven repository.
 Maven can be configured to authenticate to this repository by following the following [ForgeRock Knowledge Base Article](https://backstage.forgerock.com/knowledge/kb/article/a74096897).